AN/FPQ-16 PARCS: Sentinel becomes Safeguard

-As strategic balance and budget issues continued to weight on the decision to deploy an ABM, Sentinel was itself cancelled.
-On 14 March 1969, President Richard Nixon announced it would be replaced by the Safeguard Program, which would deploy a small number of Sprint-heavy sites around the Air Force's Minuteman missile bases.
+As strategic balance and budget issues continued to weigh on the decision to deploy an ABM, Sentinel was itself cancelled.
+On 14 March 1969, President Richard Nixon announced it would be replaced by the Safeguard Program, which would deploy a small number of Sprint-heavy sites around the Air Force's LGM-30 Minuteman missile bases.
 The idea now was to provide protection to the bases against any attempted sneak attack, ensuring the Minuteman missiles would survive and thus present a credible deterrent force.
 The decision to deploy the first two of potential twelve sites passed in the Senate in August 1969 by a single vote, that of vice president Spiro Agnew.

-Sites were selected for the first two phases of Safeguard deployment, Phase I at Malmstrom AFB in Montana and Grand Forks AFB in North Dakota, and Phase II at Whiteman AFB Missouri and Warren AFB Wyoming.
+Sites were selected for the first two phases of Safeguard deployment, Phase I at Malmstrom AFB in Montana and Grand Forks AFB in North Dakota, and Phase II at Whiteman AFB, Missouri and Warren AFB, Wyoming.
 Only the Phase I sites required PAR, the Phase II sites would use the Phase I PARs for their early warning.
 GE released the PAR design for manufacture in early 1970, and the North Dakota site was selected to act as the R&D site for PAR.

 Construction and closure

 Construction on PAR-1 in North Dakota began in April 1970, and PAR-2 in Montana in May.
-Extensive testing was carried out over the next year at GE's Syracuse offices, while the Army Corps of Engineers installed the heavy equipment.
+Extensive testing was carried out over the next year at GE's Syracuse offices, while the US Army Corps of Engineers installed the heavy equipment.
 Work continued until August 1972 when the Strategic Arms Limitation Talks (SALT) agreements were signed.
 As part of SALT, the ABM Treaty required both countries to limit the number of deployment sites protected by an anti-ballistic missile (ABM) system to one each.
 Work on PAR-2 in Montana stopped, and the partially complete building stands to this day.

 Major construction on PAR-1 was completed on 21 August 1972, and test operations commenced.
 Antenna alignment was completed in August 1973, and the first successful tracking of a satellite and a radio star took place that month.
 The test period ran for two full years before the official Equipment Readiness Date was declared on 27 September 1974.
 Through this period, construction on the MSR and missile batteries was continuing, and the entire Mickelsen base reached its Initial Operational Capability (IOC) in April 1975.
 The complex was declared fully operational on 1 October 1975.

 The very next day, the House Appropriations Committee voted to shut down Mickelsen and end the Safeguard program.
-A follow-up bill in November allowed funds to continue operations at PAR-I. The MSR was shut down in February 1976 and the missiles began to be removed.
+A follow-up bill in November allowed funds to continue operations at PAR-1.
+The MSR was shut down in February 1976 and the missiles began to be removed.